North Dakota Fishing Licenses

 Free Fishing Days - Residents of North Dakota may fish (except for paddlefish) without a resident fishing license on four designated days each year.

-Note: All paddlefish snaggers must possess a paddlefish tag in addition to a valid fishing license and certificates that may be required.
+Note: All paddlefish snaggers must possess a paddlefish tag in addition to a valid fishing license.

 ― Other Miscellaneous License and Permit Applications ―